-In principle, there are an infinite number of conceivable applications for Industrial 5G.
-Thanks to the high scalability and adaptability of the system, a wide variety of applications with a wide variety of requirements can be integrated:
+In principle, there is an infinite number of conceivable applications for Industrial 5G.
+Due to the high scalability and adaptability of the system, a wide variety of applications with a wide variety of requirements can be integrated:

 Our commitment in the area of Industrial 5G